rrMacKinnon/Electrona_uTracer/README.md

 2) Open the Jupyter Notebook called "ElectronauTracer.ipynb".

-3) Run the top cell, and paste in the path
+3) Run the top cell. and paste in the path when it asks

 4) Enter a tube type (for the samples, the type is '5749'.
 (Only supports int names right now))